mshaneck/mshaneck.github.io/SLAE32/slae32-assignment7.md

 Disclaimer: I implemented the encryption code myself, which means that you should never take this code and use it in anything remotely close to something even resembling a production environment.
 This was for my own education.
 Feel free to play with the code, but if you want real code to use, just use the libraries.
 Of course, if you are using it to encrypt shellcode, the lack of rigorous cryptographic security proofs is probably not all that big of a deal.

 Also note that the key will be included in the decryption shellcode.
 You could change that to read the key in from a file that was planted through some other means or by constructing the key some other way to slow down or possibly thwart analysis.
-Since this code includes it in the decryption stub, it may possibly delay analysis, but it will definitely not prevent it...
+Since this code includes it in the decryption stub, it may possibly delay analysis, but it will definitely not prevent it.

-So the stream cipher that I chose was Salsa20.
+The stream cipher that I chose was Salsa20.
 It seemed like a fairly simple algorithm, and since I was going to implement it in assembly, I wanted to use a simple algorithm.
 I used the main author's (Daniel Bernstein) [implementation](https://cr.yp.to/snuffle.html) as reference, and for the Python version, simply ported his C code into Python, then adapted it to my particular use case.

 For the assembly version, I took the Python version and reimplemented each function in assembly.
 It was definitely the hardest and most intricate assembly that I have written for this certification, and therefore it was the right choice to implement Salsa20 in assembly.
 It took a while to get it functioning properly.
 I also gave up pretty early trying to keep out nulls, so to use this in a string based exploit, you would want to reencode it with the xor encoder from A4 or something similar.